rgbpokka/tp/docs/UserGuide.md

 Parameters:

-* `PASSPORT_NUMBER`: Blank inputs are not allowed.
-Should only contain alphanumeric characters.
+* `PASSPORT_NUMBER`: Should only contain alphanumeric characters.
-* `NAME`: Blank inputs are not allowed.
+* `NAME`: No constraints on name used.
-* `EMAIL`:  Blanks inputs are not allowed.
-A valid email address should be used.
+* `EMAIL`: A valid email address should be used.
-* `ROOM_NUMBER`: Blank inputs are not allowed.
-Only numbers greater than 0 are valid.
+* `ROOM_NUMBER`: Only numbers greater than 0 are valid.
-* `TAG`: Blank inputs are not allowed.
-An optional field, more than one can be included in each command.
+* `TAG`: An optional field, more than one can be included in each command.

 Example:
 * `editguest pn/X12345678A r/123` locates the guest Bing Cheng, by his passport number X12345678A and overwrites the